2205354412/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Yu Wang is aMaster Candidate of Geochemistry at the Nanjing University Organic Geochemistry Lab.
+His research interests include Emeishan Large Lgenous Provine(ELIP) and end-Guadalupian Mass Extinction(EGME), Organic Geochemistry and Isotope Geochemistry.
+He is current working on deciphering the relationship between Wangpo bed(a clay bed formed around the time for ELIP eruption) and ELIP and its implication to the EGME with information from mineral content, major-trace element content, zircon U-Pb dating.
+During his study at NJU, he has developed a great interest in organic geochemistry and isotope geochemistry.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.